-The CP lays out an ambitious, values-driven vision for Crested Butte's future, one rooted in local priorities and a strong sense of place.
+The CP lays out an ambitious, values-driven vision for Crested Butte's future-one rooted in local priorities and a strong sense of place.
 Now comes the real work: turning that vision into action.

-Following adoption of the CP, the Town will begin Phase 2: updating the zoning code and developing complementary fiveyear strategies for housing and community spaces.
-This next phase, launching in summer 2025, will focus on translating policy recommendations into practical tools, by shaping how development, incentives, programs, and projects move forward.
+Following adoption of the CP, the Town will begin Phase 2: updating the zoning code and developing complementary 5-year strategies for housing and community spaces.
+This next phase will kick off in summer 2025, translating policy recommendations into tools that guide new development, incentives, programs, and projects.